Want to hear your voice on The Take? Record a voice message for International Podcast Day about why you listen and it could be featured on the show.

-This episode was produced by Miranda Lin and our host Kevin Hirten, in for Malika Bilal.
-Fahrinisa Campana and David Enders fact-checked this episode.
+This episode was produced by Sari el-Khalili, Chloe K Li, and our host Malika Bilal.
+David Enders fact-checked this episode.

 Our sound designer is Alex Roldan.
-Our lead of audience development and engagement is Aya Elmileik.
-Munera Al Dosari and Adam Abou-Gad are our engagement producers.
+Our lead of audience development and engagement is Aya Elmileik, and Adam Abou-Gad is our engagement producer.